 A series of sugar paintings exploiting the natural crystallisation of sugar; a process of resolution rather than entropy.
-Artistic control is relinquished, whilst medium and concept inextricably bound.
+Artistic control is relinquished, and medium and concept inextricably bound.

-A single jumper that was handmade on a domestic knitting machine was damaged with high explosives.
-The fabric representing peaceful societies and communities and the explosives and damage caused a visual andphysical reminder of the impact of explosives weapons and those who have the power to use them.
+A single, home-made jumper, damaged with high explosives.
+The highly visceral damage is both a visual and physical reminder of the impact of explosives weapons and those who have the power to use them.

-A continuation of the idea from The Destroyed Ordinary - Four Jumpers that were handmade on a domestic knitting machine with merino wool, with the motif 'HOME' across the chest in pointelle, were damaged with high explosives, three of these were repaired by degrees using inspiration from the work women at Textiles for Wellbeing workshops.
+Four woolen jumpers, handmade on a domestic knitting machine with merino wool, with the motif 'HOME' across the chest in pointelle, were damaged with high explosives.
+Three of the jumpers were then partially repaired using colours inspired by women visiting Textiles for Wellbeing workshops.

 2017 The Destroyed Ordinary, Chelsea College of Arts MA Interim Show, London, United Kingdom